Macro Movers & Shakers

 **CPFIS Funds: LionGlobal Short Duration Bond Fund Class A SGD (Dist), LionGlobal Singapore Fixed Income Investment Class A SGD, Infinity Global Stock Index Fund SGD, Infinity Global Stock Index Fund Class C SGD, Infinity U.S. 500 Stock Index Fund SGD, LionGlobal Asia Pacific Fund SGD, LionGlobal Japan Growth Fund SGD and LionGlobal Japan Growth Fund SGD-Hedged.

-All data are sourced from Lion Global Investors as of 31 March 2025, unless otherwise stated.
+All data are sourced from Lion Global Investors as of 31 May 2025, unless otherwise stated.